IABTechLab/uid2docs/docs/portal/team-members.md

 ## Accessing the Team Members Page

-To access the Team Members page, go to the top right of the UID2 Portal user interface where your login ID is displayed.
+To access the Team Members page, go to the top right of the UID2 Portal user interface where your name is displayed.
 Click the down arrow and choose **Manage Team Members**.

 For an illustration, see [UID2 Portal Structure](portal-overview.md#uid2-portal-structure).